camilopires/camilopires.github.io/README.md

 ## 🎨 Customization

-The site uses a custom color palette defined in `tailwind.config.mjs`.
-You can easily customize:
+The site uses a custom colour palette defined in `tailwind.config.mjs`.
+You can easily customise:

-- **Colors**: Update the primary color palette
+- **Colours**: Update the primary colour palette
 - **Fonts**: Change the font family in the Tailwind config
 - **Content**: Update the content in the page files
 - **Components**: Modify or add new components in the components directory